brady691213/ApiGen/src/CodeGeneration/README.md

 - Check all optional params - remove where uncertain.
 - Proofread MD and XML documentation.

+- TASKT: Currentyl logging as if files were created even for dry runs.
+Mark as different.
+- Detailed and careful logging to console.
+- Guard clauses all over - but these throw exceptions
 - Keep using nested Result functions and types as a goal.
 - Move app specific CodeDom functions into `Application` namespace then make CodeDom functions more generic.
 - StatementModel and BuildCodeStatement.